Trump administration suspends $175 million in federal funding for Penn over transgender swimmer

 “It is important to note, however, that Penn has always followed NCAA and Ivy League policies regarding student participation on athletic teams,” spokesperson Ron Ozio said.
 “We have been in the past, and remain today, in full compliance with the regulations that apply to not only Penn, but all of our NCAA and Ivy League peer institutions.”

+Trump’s executive order on transgender athletes allows federal agencies to withhold funding if an entity does not follow the administration’s interpretation of Title IX, which outlaws sex-based discrimination in schools and colleges.
+The order interprets “sex” as the gender someone was assigned at birth.

+The NCAA changed its policy the day after the order was signed, ending its sport-by-sport practice in favor of a blanket policy that only allows athletes assigned female at birth to participate in women’s sports.

-The agency also opened reviews of San Jose State University volleyball and the Massachusetts Interscholastic Athletic Association.
+The Education Department also opened reviews of San Jose State University volleyball and the Massachusetts Interscholastic Athletic Association.

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.